omegat-org/omegat/release/readme.txt

   Dragomir Kovacevic (Serbo-Croat)
   Claudio Nasso (Italian)
   Ahmet Murati (Albanian)
+  Sonja Tomaskovic (German)

 Other contributions by
   Sabine Cretella
   Dmitri Gabinski
-  Jean-Christophe Helary (current documentation manager) Samuel Murray
+  Jean-Christophe Helary (documentation manager) Samuel Murray
-  Marc Prior (current localization manager) and many, many more very helpful people
+  Marc Prior (localization manager) and many, many more very helpful people

 (If you think you have significantly contributed to the OmegaT Project but you don't see your name on the lists, feel free to contact us.)